Coldog2333/Coldog2333.github.io/_pages/about.md

 Any collaboration or discussion is welcome!

 # 🔥 News
+- *2024.01*: 💪🏻 A survey paper for SciLMs has been completed.
 - *2024.01*: 🎉 A paper was accepted by IEEE Access.
 - *2023.12*: 🎉 A paper was accepted as a full paper by ECIR 2024.
 - *2023.10*: 🎉 A paper was accepted as a main paper by EMNLP 2023.